Nomifactory/Guides/guides/AE2ForDummies.md

 Valid for Omnifactory v.
 1.2.1

 by joqr#7423
-# Moron's Guide to Managing Mechanical Monstrocities
+# Moron's Guide to Managing Mechanical Monstrosities

 At every point in which people build their favorite factories, there arises always the question of 'how do I manage this?'
 Applied Energistics 2 has the perfect answer for this question.